tz1211/DS105L-Project-404-Not-Found/docs/index.md

 ## Approach

-Converntional basketball wisdom dictates that the MVP award is traditionally determined by 3 aspects:
+Conventional basketball wisdom dictates that the MVP award is traditionally determined by 3 aspects:
 * **Individual performance** (How good is the player?)
   * Includes basic boxscore (e.g. points per game, assists per game) as well as advanced player metrics such as win share per 48, value over replacement player, player efficiency rating, etc.
 * **Team performance** (Can the player carry a winning team?)